cowtowncoder/java-uuid-generator/README.md

 * JDK has included `java.util.UUID` since 1.4, but omits generation methods (esp. time/location based ones), has sub-standard performance for many operations and implements comparison in useless way
 * [ohannburkard.de UUID generator](http://johannburkard.de/software/uuid/)

-Note that although some packages claim to be faster than others, it is not clear whether:
+Note that although some packages claim to be faster than others, it is not clear:

-1. Claims have been properly verified (or, if they have, can be independently verified), AND
+1. whether laims have been properly verified (or, if they have, can be independently verified), OR
-2. It is not likely that performance differences truly matter: JUG, for example, can generate a millions of UUID per second per core (sometimes hitting the theoretical limit of 10 million per second) -- and it seems unlikely that generation will be bottleneck for about any use case
+2. whether performance differences truly matter: JUG, for example, can generate millions of UUID per second per core (sometimes hitting the theoretical limit of 10 million per second) -- and it seems unlikely that generation will be bottleneck for any actual use case

 so it is often best to choose based on stability of packages and API.